w5xd/PacketThermostat/Assembly.md

 <h2>Printed Circuit Board</h2>
-The gerber files for REV03 PCB fabrication are <a href='PCB/REV03-Gerbers.zip'>here</a>.
-There are several updates in REV04 of <a href='PCB/thermostat remote.rrb'>PCB/thermostat remote.rrb</a> which can only be fabricated by <a href='http://expresspcb.com'>expresspcb.com</a>.
+The gerber files for REV04 PCB fabrication are <a href='PCB/REV04-Gerbers.zip'>here</a>.
 While there are some through-hole patterns on the PCB, many of the parts are available only SMD.
 A <a href='https://www.whizoo.com/controleo3'>Reflow Oven</a> makes PCB assembly faster and probably easier.